 - Legal fees

-There can also be non-economic damages like pain and suffering, mental anguish, or loss of quality of life that do not come with the easily calculable price tags of economic damages but are no less valid.
+There can also be non-economic damages, such as pain and suffering, mental anguish, or loss of quality of life.
+These do not come with an easily calculable price tag but are no less valid.
+A birth injury lawyer can assist you with determining how much you, your family, and your baby have suffered due to the birth asphyxia and how much compensation you could pursue.

 Should You Hire a Birth Injury Attorney?

-If more could have been done to prevent the damage that occurred, your doctor could be held legally responsible.
+If more could have been done to prevent the damage, your doctor could be held legally responsible.
 It is important to act quickly because the time between your child’s birth and filing your case is limited.
 A child who has severe brain damage from birth is going to need lifelong special care, and this care is very costly.

 Reach out to our team today to speak with a medical malpractice attorney.
-There is no cost or obligation for an evaluation of your case.
-Call or contact us online.
+There is no cost or obligation for an evaluation of your case, and we don’t get paid until you do.
+Call us at 727-451-6900 or contact us online.

 Dolman Law Group Accident Injury Lawyers, PA